 has become a preferred destination for foreign investors setting up businesses in the import/export industry

-here.
-If you need more information on import and export in France
+in this country.
+If you need more information on France import and export

 , you can rely on us for information on the procedures.